Home

 The third big difference between Bench and Pilot comes down to the more advanced bookkeeping services that business owners need as they grow.

-Bench focuses on serving very small businesses for whom cash-based bookkeeping is appropriate, while Pilot specializes in slightly larger companies that often have more sophisticated needs.
-At Pilot, we include all three in our Pilot Plus package.
+Bench focuses on serving very small businesses for whom cash-based bookkeeping is appropriate.
+Pilot offers cash-basis bookkeeping but will often recommend accrual-based bookkeeping for startups and growing companies that often have more sophisticated needs.

 Why It Matters for Businesses